It’s Volunteers Week 2021. The theme this year is ‘A time to say thanks’.

-It’s Volunteers Week 2020.
-The in-person celebrations and thank you events have not taken place, of course, but many organisations have been thanking their volunteers in other ways.
+Organisations will be thanking their volunteers in a variety of ways.
 They simply wouldn’t be able to do what they do, make the difference they make, without the people who voluntarily give up their time and skills to make things happen.

 Services would stop.
 People and animals would suffer.
 Injustice and inequality would continue.